guillermo-carrasco/PyConSweden2015/README.md

 [The first part...]

 The second part will tell the story of how Python is at the center of a medical revolution.
-It will focus on how we have fundamentally changed the way we deliver data to "regular" clinicians using a Flask powered website in just under a year.
+It will focus on how we have fundamentally changed the way we deliver data to "regular" clinicians using a Flask powered website.

 ### Audience